tomfielden/TerikoTableau/README.md

 2. Open "Detail+NVD_Step-2.tfl"
     * File -> Export to "Detail+NVD_Step-2.tflx" (default, replace existing)

 Else you can skip these steps.
-Their purpose is to pull in the local Excel mapping data into the Prep Builder package (.tflx) file(s).
+Their purpose is to pull in the local .CSV mapping data into the Prep Builder package (.tflx) file(s).

 ### Monthly Steps
 Note: Be sure the Tableau Prep Builder application is closed and not running.
 Eases a server login issue.